globus/globus-compute/docs/endpoints/multi_user.rst

 resources to users without mandating the typical shell access (i.e., ssh).
 The basic thrust is that the administrator of a MEP creates a configuration template, which is then populated by user data and passed to a user endpoint process, or UEP.
-The UEP runs as the local POSIX user, with the only difference from a standard :abbr:`CEP ([single-user] Compute endpoint)` being that it was started not by a human at the command line but on demand by the parent MEP.
+The UEP runs as the local POSIX user, with the only difference from a standard :abbr:`SEP (single-user Compute endpoint)` being that it was started not by a human at the command line but on demand by the parent MEP.
 In this manner, administrators may preset endpoint configuration options (e.g., Torque, PBS, Slurm) and offer user-configurable items (e.g., account id, problem-specific number of blocks), while at the same time